Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

-<h1>Setting up SIEM with Wazuh, Elasticsearch and SOAR through Shuffle</h1>
+<h1>Setting up SIEM with Wazuh, TheHive and SOAR through Shuffle</h1>

 <h2>Description</h2>
 This project consists of setting up a SIEM through cloud services and VMs.
-We use Wazuh and Shuffle for case managment.
+Wazuh and TheHive will assisgt us in case managment.
 <br />